LoginRadius/engineering-portal/content/blog/react-with-refs/index.md

     }

-In the above code, We passed function to `inputRef` and access it in `App` component so we can call `focus` on it to focus the input element.
+In the above code, We passed the function to `inputRef` and access it in `App` component so we can call `focus` on it to focus the input element.

 ### Caveats with callback refs

 Callback refs are calling two times during updates if they are defined as an inline function.
 This is because a new instance of the function is created with each render.
-We can avoid this by calling it as a method of class.
+We can avoid this by calling it a method of a class.

 To understand more about React refs.
 Read https://reactjs.org/docs/refs-and-the-dom.html